PhilT/fsharp-reference/matter-game/content/2019-11-08-opengl-library.md

 ### Silk.NET

-This library is still under development but it's is moving fast and some of it's developers are from OpenTK.
+This library is still under development but it's moving fast and some of it's developers are from OpenTK.
 It seems modern and it's the only library whose example ran under .NET Core out of the box for me.
-Support and comms also seem top notch and the library is at Preview 2 stage as of writing this.
+Support and comms also seem top notch and the library is at Preview 3 stage as of writing this.

 The only step not mentioned in the README is copying of the